danhellem/github-boards-connection-sample/README.md

 ## Notes

 - This is sample code on preview API's.
-- Code is not production ready and does scale for production.
-For example: You are limited to 200 repos per batch request and this sample code does not check for that.
+- Sample code is not production ready and does scale for production.
+You will need to make adjustments to fit your environment and use case.

+  **For example:** You are limited to 200 repos per batch request.
+The sample code does not check for that.